openstreams/wflow/doc/wflow_routing.rst

 ~~~~~~~~~~~~~

 :N.tbl:
-    Manning's N fro all no-river cells.
+    Manning's N for all no-river cells.
 Defaults to 0.072

 :N_River.tbl:
     Manning's N for the river cells.
 Defaults to 0.036